-Fellowship
+Devotion

-The first deeply important practice and element of Christian life that the Lord has put on my heart to preach on is the Lord's Supper.
+The first deeply important practice and element of Christian life that the Lord has put on my heart to preach on is the Lord's Supper and fellowship.
 The Lord's Supper may be one of the practices of the church that can become routine.
 Do we have the Lord's Supper on the 3rd Sunday of the month out of routine?
-Yes, it is in part of the pattern of our church.
-But, I hope and pray it is not routine.
+Yes, this has been the pattern of our church.
+But I hope and pray it is not routine.
+In the Book of Acts, chapter 2, verse 42 we read, "they devoted themselves to the apostles' teaching and the fellowship, to the breaking of bread and the prayers."
+Later in chapter 20, verse 7, "On the first day of the week, when we were gathered together to break bread..."
+These verses indicate the early church celebrated the Lord's Supper or the "breaking of bread" when they gathered on Sunday.
+So, now we are moving to celebrate the Lord's Supper or the "breaking of bread" weekly and Patrick has accepted the important responsibility of building a team of men who will put in the effort to bring forth its importance and keep it from becoming routine.
 The holiness of the Lord's Supper is vital to our fellowship with Christ.
-The Lord's

-Supper is one of the two ordinances or practices that the Bible instructs the Church of Jesus Christ to practice until His return.
-Taking a few of weeks break from 1st John and spending time preaching on the Lord's Supper, I pray will help us renew our efforts in maintaining our fellowship with Christ through this rich experience.
+The Lord's Supper is one of the two ordinances or practices that the Bible instructs the Church of Jesus Christ to practice until His return.
+The other being baptism which a believer does out of obedience and to show the world they belong to Christ and are separating from the world.
+Baptism comes first and then the Lord's Supper continues throughout the believer's life.
+Taking a few of weeks break from Hebrews and spending time preaching on the Lord's Supper, I pray will help us renew our efforts in maintaining our fellowship with Christ through the rich experience of the Lord's Supper.
 Our fellowship with Christ is the foundation for all other relationships or fellowships.
 As our fellowship with Christ is strengthened, so too, will our fellowship with each other benefit.
 In addition, it will help us develop a servant heart.

-Why We Eat
+Costliness (vs. 23-32)

 Please turn in your Bibles to 1st Corinthians chapter 11 beginning in verse 23.

-Please stand and follow along as Brother Shawn reads the Holy Word of God beginning in verse 23 of chapter 11.
-Shawn reads, "For I received from the Lord that which I also delivered to you, that the Lord Jesus in the night in which He was betrayed took bread; 24 and when He had given thanks, He broke it and said, 'This is My body, which is for you; do this in remembrance of Me.'
-25 In the same way He took the cup also after supper, saying, 'This cup is the new covenant in My blood; do this, as often as you drink it, in remembrance of Me.'
-26 For as often as you eat this bread and drink the cup, you proclaim the Lord's death until He comes."
+Please stand and follow along as Brother Patrick reads the Holy Word of God given to the Apostle Paul beginning in verse 23 of chapter 11.
+Patrick reads, "For I received from the Lord what I also delivered to you, that the Lord Jesus on the night when he was betrayed took bread, and when he had given thanks, he broke it, and said, 'This is my body, which is for you.
+Do this in remembrance of me.'
+In the same way also he took the cup, after supper, saying, 'This cup is the new covenant in my blood.
+Do this, as often as you drink it, in remembrance of me.'
+For as often as you eat this bread and drink the cup, you proclaim the Lord's death until he comes."